LinuxBeaver/LinuxBeaver/README.md

 [https://github.com/LinuxBeaver/LinuxBeaver/releases/download/Gimp_GEGL_Plugin_download_page/source_code_of_all_GEGL_plugins.zip](https://github.com/LinuxBeaver/LinuxBeaver/releases/download/Gimp_GEGL_Plugin_download_page/source_code_of_all_GEGL_plugins.zip)

+Source Code of all plugins contains a collection of over 100 GIMP plugins based on the engine GEGL.

+##  How to compile an individual GEGL plugins

+Running the script **build_plugin_linux.sh** will compile an invidiual plugin with all its dependency binaries if needed inside a folder named "LinuxBinaries" or "WindowsBinaries" depending on your OS.

+##  How to compile all 100+ GEGL plugins
+Running **build_everything_linux.sh** will compile everything in a folder named "LinuxBinaries" or "WindowsBinaries" depending on your OS.

 ## FAQ: I UPDATED YOUR PLUGINS AND MOST PLUGINS DON'T SHOW UP ANYMORE
 If you are using Ubuntu 20.04, 22.04, (Debian 10-12)  without Flatpak Gimp 2.10.34 and up you will **NOT** be able to use plugins of mine updated after March 11 2024.